b2ihealthcare/snow-owl/core/com.b2international.snowowl.fhir.api/src/com/b2international/snowowl/fhir/api/api-description.md

 ## REST API

 Currently only JSON format is supported with UTF-8 encoding and the `Content-Type = application/fhir+json;charset=utf-8`.

-The current HTTP status codes are:
+In case of any errors during the processing the API responds with an `OperationOutCome` within the response body using one of the HTTP status codes:

 | HTTP Status   | Reason         |
 | ------------- | -------------- |